AI in Marketing: Tools, Strategies & Best Practices 2026

 - Time savings: 3 employees × 35 hours × 12 months = 1,260 hours/year

-- Average hourly rate of a marketing employee in Vienna (including benefits): approx. EUR 45
+- Average hourly rate of a marketing employee in Vienna (incl. ancillary wage costs): approx. 45 EUR

 - Higher content quality through data-driven optimization